andry-tino/t-jesonmor/horses-render.md

 }
 ```

-This function `_getHouse` we are going to define, will return the house if found, or `null` otherwise.
+Note that `_getHouse` does not exist yet, we are going to defin it soon.
+It will return the house if found, or `null` otherwise.
 In fact we check that an house was returned before moving on, in case we fail finding the house, we throw an error.
-So let's suspend work on `_setHorse` and
+So let's suspend work on `_setHorse` and define `_getHorse` just